AyushSolanki22/java-prograam-test/GIT-NOTES.md

 git commit -m "message"
 git push origin main

 --> git diff            # make reviewable,readable note of all changes.

+--> git fetch --all     # get all changes in remote directories to local directories.
 ```

 ---